Lecturer in History

 It was a pleasure to work with Global Link Lancaster on their Heritage Lottery Fund project ‘Documenting Dissent’ (June 2013 – September 2014).
 We received £76,700 to work with schools, retirement homes and community history groups to create a digital resource documenting Lancaster’s political and religious dissent.
 For more information please visit our website here.

 My PhD focused on educational psychology and citizenship in the development of the teaching of history in English schools.
-My monograph Citizenship, Nation, Empire: the politics of history teaching in England was published by Manchester University Press in 2015.
+The subsequent monograph Citizenship, Nation, Empire: the politics of history teaching in England was published by Manchester University Press in 2015.
 I remain interested in issues related to the teaching of history, in schools and higher education, and have featured in a BBC Radio 4 ‘Long View’ episode on the history of school textbooks.
-I was co-editor of a special issue of Journal of Imperial and Commonwealth History 42:5 (2014) on ‘Decolonising Imperial Heroes’ which was recently been republished as a book by Routledge (2016).
+I was co-editor of a special issue of Journal of Imperial and Commonwealth History 42:5 (2014) on ‘Decolonising Imperial Heroes’ which was republished as a book by Routledge (2016).
 My article extended work on the politics of history teaching to the recent past.

 Politics, Performance and Popular Culture